vk-db-modeling-fall-25/shared-notes/notes/mysql-user-defined-functions.md

 END;
 ```

-- UDFs can be invoked from within stored procedures, triggers, and usually from SQL statements
+- UDFs can be invoked from within stored procedures, triggers, and of course from SQL statements
-- Don't confuse with built-in SQL functions (like MIN, COUNT, etc.) which can only be invoked from SQL statements

 ---